leomeyer/OPDI/code/c/configs/opdid/plugins/automation/WindowPlugin/readme.txt

      0 |      1 | Turn in "close" direction
    (1) |    (1) | Not used

+You can specify that the line levels should be inverted by setting MotorActive to 0.

-Optionally, there is a third line called "Enable" which can be activated before the motor action should take place.
+Optionally, there is a third line called Enable which can be activated before the motor action should take place.
 This is useful e. g. if there is a separate power supply for the motor which should not be always active.
-The delay between enabling/disabling and the motor action can be set.
+The delay between enabling/disabling and the motor action can be set using EnableDelay.
+You can specify that the line level should be inverted by setting EnableActive to 0.

 The lines A and B and (optionally) Enable must be connected to DigitalPort nodes (in Output mode).

 As there is no end position sensor for the fully open position you have to experimentally determine a setting for the time the window needs to open completely.
 This time in milliseconds must be specified in the OpeningTime setting.
+If you are using no closing sensor you should also set the ClosingTime setting.
+If this setting is not specified it is set to the value of OpeningTime.

+After detecting a closed sensor the motor can remain active for some time to ensure that the window is fully closed.
+Use the MotorDelay setting to specify this time in milliseconds.
+This value must be lower or equal to EnableDelay.

 The select port gives the user the choice about the window state.
 In the automatic control setting, the window state is controlled by the settings AutoOpen and AutoClose.
 You can specify any number of